DaryaAndreyuk/PetStoreAPITesting/README.md

 # Pet Store API Automation Testing

-This project consists of automated tests for the API provided by: [Swagger Pet Store](https://petstore.swagger.io/#/).
+## Portfolio project on automation of test scripts using API tests for [Swagger Pet Store](https://petstore.swagger.io/#/)

+## Contents:
+- Technology stack used
+- Running tests from the terminal
+- Allure report example

-## Prerequisites
+## Technology stack used

 To run this project, you need: